Well off the beaten track, nestled in a beautiful mountain setting are the quieter, sandy beaches of Mabel Lake Park.

 The beach is separated from the lawns of the day-use area by cottonwood trees and is easily accessed from both the day-use parking lot and the Trinity campground.

 Another smaller beach is found next to the Monashee campground.
 The sand is more coarse but still a great spot for swimming.
-Both areas are marked with buoys but there are no lifeguards on duty at provincial parks.
+Both areas are marked with buoys.

 There are paddling, canoeing and kayaking opportunities at this park.
 This is a fairly large lake (35 km long) and subject to sudden weather changes.
 Paddle near shore and explore the extensive shoreline if the weather is poor.
 The lake is also popular with motorboats.